-The “look” for Nostru is based on symbols of culture and life, taking the authentic Sicilian Majolica ceramics as our vision.
+The “look” for Nostru is based on symbols of culture and life, taking the authentic Sicilian Majolica ceramics as their vision.
 The characters predicted on the bottles are truly original and impossible to forget.
 Lively and cheerful, these styles will stand out and capture the imagination of wine lovers.

 Cortese Nostru Nerello Mascalese is bright ruby-red in colour, vibrant, with a lovely luminosity.
 The aroma is fine and complex, reminiscent of a variety of red fruits, with a sophisticated spicy character.
 On the palate, the elegance of the volcanic terroir shines through.
 The tannins are silky-smooth, balanced with a remarkable mineral character.